Nandakishore695/Basic-React-Example-For-Beginner/README.md

 - useful for Seo

 **4.What is the JSX in React?**
 - JSX stands for JavaScript XML.
-It allows us to write directly HTML code in React (within JavaScript xml).
+It allows us to write directly HTML and css code in React (within JavaScript xml).

 **5.What is props?**
 - Props stand for "Properties" They provide a way to pass data from a parent component to its child components.
 Props are read-only, mean that the child components receiving props cannot modify them directly.